MMAP/MMAP.github.io/README.md

 #### Linear Regression
-For linear regression MMAP implements a menu of heteroskedasticity consistent (HC) estimators HC0 (Huber-White), HC1, HC2, HC3, HC4, HC4m and HC5 as defined in the R sandwich package.
-These estimators model the variance of the beta estimate as     ˆ 1 ˆ 1 Var( ) X X X X X X
+For linear regression MMAP implements a menu of heteroskedasticity consistent (HC) estimators HC0 (Huber-White), HC1, HC2, HC3, HC4, HC4m and HC5 as defined in the R [sandwich](http://cran.r-project.org/web/packages/sandwich/index.html){:target="_blank"} package.
+These estimators model the variance of the beta estimate as
+    ˆ 1 ˆ 1 Var( ) X X X X X X
       with diagonal matrix 1 2
 ˆ ( , ,..., ) n   diag w w w where the choice